Deprecation: Names and terminology: science, medicine, chemistry

 In writing and editing, usage of a word may be deprecated because it is ambiguous, confusing, or offensive to audiences or certain members thereof.
 For example, the words sanction and inflammable may be misinterpreted because they have auto-antonymic or self-contradictory meanings; writing style guides often recommend substituting other words that are clearly understood and unambiguous.
 Some words, or word usages (meanings), that have acquired different connotations over time (such as gay, or colored), may be deprecated to avoid issues (or distraction) due to ambiguity, obsolescence or offense.

 Deprecation may also occur when a technical or scientific term becomes incorrect or obsolete, either through change or supersession or further scientific discovery or the development of new scientific consensus.
 An example from paleontology is the previous (and now discontinued) deprecation of the term Brontosaurus in favor of the genus Apatosaurus (which Brontosaurus was, for a time, thought to be a part of).

 Some deprecated terms in medicine are consumption (tuberculosis), grippe (influenza), and apoplexy (stroke).
 Superseded or misleading names of medical conditions or diseases are often deprecated, in order to avoid confusion, stigma, or misunderstandings about their risks (eg, "gay related immune deficiency syndrome", the initial term for HIV-AIDS, was erroneous and discriminatory and quickly deprecated).
-A recent example is "monkeypox", the deprecated term used initially to describe what the medical community now refers to as Mpox.

 In chemical nomenclature, the international standards organization IUPAC (International Union of Pure and Applied Chemistry) has deprecated the term "methyl ethyl ketone", and now recommends using the term "ethyl methyl ketone" instead.